leonvanbokhorst/friction-reasoning/docs/pushback_ai/02_prompt_design.md

 ## Next Phase Preview

 With the agent voices dialed in, Phase 03 examines how we orchestrate their handoff in real time—feeding `previous_thoughts` from one persona to the next so the friction compounds across turns.
+Continue with `03_multi_turn_orchestration.md` for sequencing details.